[L. (variola) vaccina, cow(pox)]

 A vaccine used to provide immunity against smallpox.
 The vaccine is made from live vaccinia virus (not from the smallpox virus).
 Similarities between the two viruses make the vaccine about 95% effective in preventing smallpox in those exposed to the virus.
 Smallpox vaccine was not used for many years because smallpox had been eradicated worldwide.
 However, concerns over the use of smallpox as a biological weapon have resulted in vaccination of persons at high risk, e.g., public health workers, health care response teams, members of the armed services.
 The general public is not being vaccinated.
-The CDC recommends that persons who could be exposed to the monkeypox virus should also be vaccinated against smallpox.
+The CDC recommends that those people who could be exposed to the monkeypox virus should also be vaccinated against smallpox.

 A vaccine that is made from a portion of a microorganism (usually one of the organism's protein antigens) rather than from the whole organism.

 A vaccine against Clostridium tetani.

 SEE: DTaP vaccine

 One of two forms of vaccine against typhoid fever.
 Attenuated live virus is used for an oral vaccine taken in four doses by adults and children over age 6; it provides protection for 5 years.
 This vaccine should not be given to people taking antimicrobial drugs or to those with AIDS.
 A parenteral type of the vaccine, made from the capsular polysaccharide of Salmonella typhi, given to children at least 6 months old, requires two doses 4 weeks apart, is effective 55% to 75% of the time, and lasts 3 years.

 A sterile suspension of the killed rickettsial organism of a strain or strains of epidemic typhus rickettsiae.